AndreaMarangione/AndreaMarangione/README.md

 > **Automate anything, find the right solution.**

-I write the software that makes factories run by themselves.

 I started at 19, and since then I've designed complete industrial plants — from the production floor all the way to palletizing — then flown out to commission them on site until every line ran fully autonomous, 24/7.
 China, Turkey, Spain, Germany, the USA.